swiftlang/swift-evolution/process.md

 ## Review process

-The review process for a particular proposal begins when a member of the Language Workgroup accepts a pull request of a new or updated proposal into the [swift-evolution repository][swift-evolution-repo].
-That Language Workgroup member becomes the *review manager* for the proposal.
+The review process for a particular proposal begins when a member of the appropriate evolution workgroup accepts a pull request of a new or updated proposal into the [swift-evolution repository][swift-evolution-repo].
+That member becomes the *review manager* for the proposal.
 The proposal is assigned a proposal number (if it is a new proposal), and then enters the review queue.
 If your proposal's accompanying implementation takes the form of a package, the review manager will merge your pull request into a new branch in the [swift-evolution-staging repository][swift-evolution-staging].